pymeasure/pyleco/README.md

   * The `Message` and `DataMessage` class help to create and interpret LECO messages for the control and broadcasting protocol, respectively.
   * The `leco_protocols` module contains _Protocol_ classes for the different LECO _Components_, in order to test, whether a _Component_ satisfies the LECO standard for communicating with other programs.
   * The `internal_protocols` module contains _Protocol_ classes which define the API access to PyLECO.
+  * The `security` module provides `SecurityConfig`, `SecurityMode`, `KeyPair`, and key loading for CURVE security.
+  * The `curve` module provides helpers for configuring CURVE socket options.
+  * The `zap` module manages ZAP authenticator setup for CURVE key validation.
 * The `utils` subpackage contains modules useful for creating LECO Components.
   * The`Communicator` can send and receive messages, but neither blocks (just for a short time waiting for an answer) nor requires an extra thread.
     It satisfies the `CommunicatorProtocol` and is useful in scripts.